thoughtbot/ruby-science/book/solutions/replace_mixin_with_composition.md

 ` app/models/invitation_message.rb@8df463c4

 This class contains all the behavior the formerly resided in the mixin.
-In order to keep everything working, we'll compose and delegated to the extracted class from the mixin:
+In order to keep everything working, we'll compose and delegate to the extracted class from the mixin:

 ` app/models/inviter.rb@8df463c4